Posts

 ("Mr. Nose-it-All" from American Academy of Allergy Asthma and Immunology) I found a fun website for kids from the American Academy of Allergy Asthma and Immunology (AAAAI).
 "Mr. Nose-it-All" has a whole section of fun things for kids, including fun games: Allergy and Asthma Word Game Food Allergy Bubble Game Back to School Game They also have a section that has fun things you can print out for the kids, such as: Allergy and Asthma Puzzles Camping with Allergies and Asthma Children's Storybooks (English and Spanish) Dr. Al and the Sneeze 'n Wheeze Busters Coloring Book Stinging Insects matching game Tim and Moby Explain Asthma Video Game If you are looking for something to keep your kids busy for summer, click here.
 And pass the crayons-why should kids have all the fun?!

 This is my little friend, it goes on every trip with me.
 And I use it EVERY morning before breakfast.
 It's my daily, maintenance medication (so called because it maintains my lungs and prevents swelling in them).
-But it's a little different than rescue inhalers.
+But it's different than a rescue/reliever inhaler.
 Click here for a link to the American Academy of Asthma Allergy and Immunology's website that shows different rescue inhalers.
-The most common are Albuterol, and the brands are Pro-Air, Proventil, or Ventolin.
-Xopenex is another rescue inhaler, but it's a different medication.
-Rescue inhalers are used during an asthma attack, but as Asthma Doc so often tells me, they are just a "bandaid" approach until you can get the swelling down in your lungs.
+The most common inhalers are Albuterol, and the brands are Pro-Air, Proventil, or Ventolin.
+Xopenex is another rescue inhaler, but it's a different form of albuterol.
+Rescue/reliever inhalers are used during an asthma attack, but as Asthma Doc so often tells me, they are just a "bandaid" approach until you can get the swelling down in your lungs.
 So, I take Advair every day to keep the swelling down in my lungs.
-But it has to be taken very differently than a rescue inhaler.
-Click here for a Youtube link from the American College of Physicians Foundation.
-Since it's a dry powder medication,
+But it's used differently than a rescue inhaler.
+Click here for a Youtube link from the American College of Physicians ...

 Calming down after an asthma attack